 - Select metrics to display.

-- Use the Opacity Toggle to hide or show data points on the overlay.
+- Use the Metric occurrences toggle to hide or show data points on the overlay.

-Use the Opacity Toggle to control the display of data points on the overlay.
+Use the Metric occurrences toggle to control the display of data points on the overlay.
 For example, if you wanted to see where visitors tapped most frequently on a page in your mobile app, use the toggle to hide the data points from those areas on the page where visitors tapped less frequently.

 - Apply thresholds to metrics.